 |ATM Withdrawals||$0 at MoneyPass® ATMs $2.50 at non-MoneyPass ATMs.‡ ATM operator fees may apply.||$0 at MoneyPass® ATMs $2.50 at non-MoneyPass ATMs.‡ ATM operator fees may apply.|

 If you value convenience and low fees in a prepaid card, American Express Serve delivers in a big way.

 The reserve account is also a nice little extra for anyone who’s ready to start working on their savings goals.

 We wouldn’t recommend this card, however, if you frequent merchants that don’t accept American Express or do a lot of traveling abroad.

 Ultimately, the American Express Serve card is best for everyday spenders who regularly use direct deposit and have access to MoneyPass ATMs.

 Note that the American Express Serve card is not a credit card.
-For our top credit cards of 2021:
+For our top credit cards of the year: